steavy29/TLSharp/README.md

 }
 ```

-More advanced examples you can find in [Requests folder](https://github.com/sochix/TLSharp/tree/master/TLSharp.Core/Requests).
+More advanced examples you can find in [Requests folder](https://github.com/steavy29/Telegram.Net/tree/master/Telegram.Net.Core/Requests).

-###What things can I Implement (Project Roadmap)?

-* Factor out current TL language implementation, and use [this one](https://github.com/everbytes/SharpTL)
-* Add possibility to get current user Chats and Users
-* Fix Chat requests (Create, AddUser)
-* Add Updates handling
-* Add possibility to work with Channels

 # FAQ

 #### I get an error MIGRATE_X?

-TLSharp library should automatically handle this errors.
+Library should automatically handle this errors.
 If you see such errors, pls create a new issue.

 #### I get an exception: System.IO.EndOfStreamException: Unable to read beyond the end of the stream.
 All test methos except that AuthenticationWorks and TestConnection return same error.
 I did every thing including setting api id and hash, and setting server address.